laristra/flecsale/README.md

     /usr/bin/cmake
     /usr/bin/git

-If it does not, and you get something like *"which: no gits in (...)"*, try loading the necessary modules.
+If it does not, and you get something like *"which: no git in (...)"*, try loading the necessary modules.
 On most machines, the modules are loaded using